Full quantum theory of nonequilibrium phonon condensation and phase transition

-where $f_{i,k}$ and $g_{ij,k}$ are the coupling constants between the molecular vibrations and the solvent, and $\lambda_{i,k}$ is the coupling between the external source field and the system. $\omega_i$, $\bar{\Omega}_k$ and ${\Omega}_k$ denote the frequencies associated with the $i$-th vibrational mode of molecules, the solvent modes and the energy source.
+where $f_{i,k}$ and $g_{ij,k}$ are the coupling constants between the molecular vibrations and the solvent, and $\lambda_{i,k}$ is the coupling between the external source field and the system. $\omega_i$, $\bar{\Omega}_k$ and ${\Omega}_k$ denote the frequencies associated with the $i$-th vibrational mode of molecules, the solvent modes and of the energy source.
 The Hamiltonian has been criticized for the unbounded potential energy from below \cite{bolterauer1999elementary}.
-This does not concern us here as the Hamiltonian is only used as an effective approximation in the interested domain of energy instead of a fundamental description.
+This does not concern us here as the Hamiltonian is only used as an effective approximation in the interested energy domain rather than a fundamental description.

 The rate equation of the condensate can be derived directly from the above interaction Hamiltonian.
 The details of the derivation can be found in the Supplementary Material.
-We use the standard techniques of the full quantum master equation with Born and Morkov approximations which returns formally the equations of motion for the whole system.
+We use the standard techniques of the full quantum master equation with Born and Morkov approximations which returns formally the equations of motion for the whole system \cite{scully1999quantum,breuer2002theory,agarwal2012quantum}.
 We then reduce the equations of motion of the density operator to only the $l$-th state.
 After rearranging and contracting the repeated indices, we obtain the rate equation of phonons at mode $\omega_l$ in reminiscence of the heuristic equation given by Fr\"ohlich: